Perturbative $S$-matrix unitarity ($S^{\dagger}S=1$) in $R_{\mu \nu} ^2$ gravity: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank M.~Takabashi for reading the manuscript and S.~Odintsov for letting us know the role of $\phi^2 R$ term in action.
+The authors would like to thank M.~Tanabashi for reading the manuscript and S.~Odintsov for letting us know the role of $\phi^2 R$ term in action.
+We owe to N.~Ohta for a valuable discussion of the negative norm field in connection with renormalizability of the $R^2_{\mu\nu}$ gravity.
 Y.\,A. is supported by JSPS Grants-in-Aid for Early-Career Scientists (No.\,19K14719).
 K.\,I. is supported by JSPS Grants-in-Aid for Scientific Research (B) (20H01902) and for Scientific Research (A)(No.\,17H01091).